Congress Clashes With Justice Department Over Its Decisions Not To Defend Laws

 Congress outlawed it, but the Justice Department's Office of Legislative Affairs earlier this year asked Congress to amend that existing law to make clear that it applies to travel between states and when payments or offers are made in connection with the circumcision.

-The issue is now before the U.S. Court of Appeals for the Sixth Circuit, which covers territory that includes Michigan.
+The issue is now before the U.S. Court of Appeals for the 6th Circuit, which covers territory that includes Michigan.

 DOJ distance from Congress

-DOJ's position in the female genital mutilation case followed closely behind its refusal to defend President Obama's signature domestic policy legislation, the Affordable Care Act.
+DOJ's position in the female genital mutilation case followed closely behind its refusal to defend President Barack Obama's signature domestic policy legislation, the Affordable Care Act.

 In practice, the Justice Department routinely defends legislation passed by Congress so long as there are reasonable arguments that are lawful.